RevenueCat/purchases-ios/Documentation.docc/V4_API_Migration_guide.md

 | :-: | :-: |
 | ![link binary with libraries before](link_binary_with_libraries_before_spm) | ![link binary with libraries after](link_binary_with_libraries_after_spm) |

+**Note:**

+Due to an Xcode bug, you might run into a Workspace Integrity error after upgrading, with a message that looks like `"Couldn't load project PurchaseTester"`.
+If this happens, you can fix it with the following steps:
+1. In Xcode, go to Product -> Clean Build Folder
+2. Quit and re-open Xcode

 #### 1.2 Update CocoaPods dependency (if needed)

 In your Podfile, update the reference to the Pod from `Purchases` to `RevenueCat`.